jrkerns/awesome-medphys/readme.md

 * [pyQAserver](https://github.com/brjdenis/pyqaserver) - Pyqaserver connects Pylinac and Orthanc with a simplistic web interface.
 * [QALMA](https://github.com/mrmushfiq/qalma) - A Matlab based toolkit with GUI for quantitative analysis of Quality Assurance tests for Medical Linear Accelerators in Radiation Therapy.
 * [QATrack+](https://github.com/qatrackplus/qatrackplus) - QATrack+ is a fully configurable, free, and open source (MIT License) web application for managing QA data for radiation therapy and medical imaging equipment.
+* [SIRF](https://github.com/SyneRBI/SIRF) - SIRF is a software toolkit for tomographic image reconstruction developed by the Synergistic Image Reconstruction Framework (SIRF) consortium.
+* [STIR](https://github.com/UCL/STIR) - STIR is Open Source software for use in tomographic imaging.
+Its aim is to provide a Multi-Platform Object-Oriented framework for all data manipulations in tomographic imaging.
 * [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) - Tool for segmentation of 104 classes in CT images.
 * [VarianESAPI-FieldEditor](https://github.com/brjdenis/VarianESAPI-FieldEditor) - A Varian ESAPI script for viewing and editing field parameters, mostly MLC and Jaw positions and meterset weights.
 * [VarianESAPI-EQD2Converter](https://github.com/brjdenis/VarianESAPI-EQD2Converter) - A Varian ESAPI script that can be used to convert nominal dose distributions to EQD2 or BED.